Code-Institute-Submissions/FitForLife/README.md

 The workouts are created as seperate entries in a SQL table so that they can be assigned to one or more workout plans.
 ### Profile Page
 Registered users will have the option to view their profile page.
 This page will display their details (name, username etc), allow them to save shipping address details and to view their previous order details.

+### About Page
+Provides information about our site and a contact form.

 ### Stripe
 #### Integrating Stripe